 Groups of these men, trained to fight and kill, had to fend for themselves.
 Not surprisingly, not all settled into cosy domestic life, jobs and families.

-This condition is difficult to cure without professional help.
+Residual Heat in the Diaphragm is difficult to cure without professional help.
 This is because the Heat is so far in the Interior and not in your heart, stomach or intestines.
 Instead, according to Chinese medicine, it lies in your diaphragm.

-You may come across research that seems to be dealing with symptoms like this residual heat in the diaphragm, and some of it will suggest heavy and repeated doses of strong antibiotics.
+You may come across research that seems to be dealing with symptoms like this residual heat in the diaphragm.
+Some of it will suggest heavy and repeated doses of strong antibiotics.
 (Why?
-Because doctors tend to think that any symptoms of Heat they discover in the body must be from infection.)
+Because doctors tend to think that any symptoms of Heat in the body must be from infection.)

-Quite apart from the deleterious and usually cooling effects that antibiotics have on your digestion and immune system and the increasing resistance bugs have to them anyway, it is doubtful if, according the theory of Chinese medicine, such strong antibiotics would be successful.
+Quite apart from the deleterious and usually cooling effects that antibiotics have on your digestion and immune system and the increasing resistance that bugs have to them anyway, it is doubtful if, according the theory of Chinese medicine, such strong antibiotics would be successful.